-The following are resources produced by or in collaboration with the Health in Humanitarian Crises Centre and are free for anyone to access.
+The following resources are produced by, or in collaboration with, the Health in a Humanitarian Crises Centre and are free for anyone to access.

 - Integrated Package of Essential Health Services for Afghanistan (2019)